coveooss/cachemere/README.md

 }
 ```

+### Documentation Highlights

-For more information, take a look at the [documentation](https://coveooss.github.io/cachemere/).
+For more information, take a look at the [full documentation](https://coveooss.github.io/cachemere/).

 ## Design Overview